 Now I write full time from my home in San Diego.
-My books to date are, Dance of Thieves, The Kiss of Deception, The Heart of Betrayal, The Beauty of Darkness, The Adoration of Jenna Fox, The Fox Inheritance, Fox Forever, The Miles Between, A Room on Lorelei Street, Scribbler of Dreams, and David v.
+My books to date are, Vow of Thieves, Dance of Thieves, The Kiss of Deception, The Heart of Betrayal, The Beauty of Darkness, Morrighan (e-novella), The Adoration of Jenna Fox, The Fox Inheritance, Fox Forever, The Miles Between, A Room on Lorelei Street, Scribbler of Dreams, and David v.
 God, and they have been translated into over twenty-five languages world-wide.
 More books are definitely on the way.

 The cold quick facts version . . .
 What's that?
 You have a book report that's due in five minutes?!?
 You just want the cold hard facts?
 You got it:

 Author: Mary E. Pearson

-Books: The Remnant Chronicles trilogy, The Jenna Fox Chronicles series, The Miles Between, A Room on Lorelei Street, Scribbler of Dreams, David v.
+Books: Dance of Thieves, The Remnant Chronicles trilogy, The Jenna Fox Chronicles series, The Miles Between, A Room on Lorelei Street, Scribbler of Dreams, David v.
 God

 Place of Birth: Southern California

-Family: Married to the man of my dreams, two lovely daughters, and two awesome sons-in-law, three grandgirls, and two granddogs.
+Family: Married to the man of my dreams, two lovely daughters, and two awesome sons-in-law, four awesome grandkids, and two granddogs.